Troubleshooting

 Photo by Scott Webb on Pexels

 A yellow leaf is one symptom with many possible causes.
 Before you change your watering or move the plant, identify which cause you are actually dealing with.
-The pattern of yellowing usually gives it away.
+The pattern of yellowing, and which leaves are affected, usually gives it away.

 Step 1: Look at which leaves are yellow

 Lower and oldest leaves, one at a time: often normal.
-Plants shed old leaves to invest in new growth.
-If the rest of the plant looks healthy, this is nothing to worry about.
+Plants shed old leaves to redirect energy into new growth, and a leaf low down on the stem reaching the end of its life is routine.
+If the rest of the plant looks healthy and only one leaf at a time goes, this is nothing to act on.

 Many leaves yellowing at once, soil wet: overwatering.
 This is the most common problem cause.
-Wet soil starves roots of oxygen.
+Wet soil fills the air pockets the roots need, the roots suffocate, and the plant cannot take up water even though it is surrounded by it.

-New growth pale or yellow with green veins: a nutrient issue, often iron or nitrogen, sometimes triggered by tired soil or watering with very hard water.
+New growth pale or yellow with green veins: a nutrient issue, often iron or nitrogen, sometimes triggered by tired soil that has not been refreshed in years, watering with very hard water, or roots too damaged to absorb feed.

-Yellow with tiny specks or webbing: spider mites or another pest.
+Yellow with tiny specks, stippling, or webbing: spider mites or another sap-sucking pest draining the leaf.

 Step 2: Check the soil

-Most yellowing traces back to water, so check the soil before anything else.
+Most yellowing traces back to water, so check the soil before you do anything else.
+Push a finger into the top 3 to 5 cm, and ideally check deeper with a wooden skewer.

 Light.
-Too little light causes slow, weak, yellowish growth.
-Too much direct sun can bleach leaves to a yellowish white.
+Too little light causes slow, weak, yellowish growth across the whole plant, often with leggy stretching towards the window.
+Too much direct sun can bleach leaves to a washed-out yellowish white, usually on the side facing the glass.
+Match the plant to its needs using how much light houseplants need.

 Recent change.
-Plants yellow a leaf or two after being moved, repotted, or brought home from a shop.
-If a leaf yellowed shortly after a change, give the plant two or three weeks to settle before intervening.
+Plants commonly yellow a leaf or two after being moved, repotted, or brought home from a shop, because they are adjusting to new light and humidity.
+If a leaf yellowed shortly after a change and the rest of the plant looks fine, give it two or three weeks to settle before intervening.

 Pests.
-Turn a yellowing leaf over and inspect the underside for insects or the fine webbing of spider mites.
+Turn a yellowing leaf over and inspect the underside and the leaf joints for insects or the fine webbing of spider mites.
+Sap-sucking pests cause a speckled, mottled yellowing rather than a clean even yellow.

 What not to do

 Do not start fertilising a yellowing plant by reflex.
-If the cause is overwatering or root rot, adding fertiliser stresses damaged roots further.
-Fertiliser only helps when the cause is genuinely a nutrient shortage, which you should confirm first by the new-growth pattern described above.
+If the cause is overwatering or root rot, adding fertiliser pushes salts onto already-damaged roots and makes things worse.
+Fertiliser only helps when the cause is genuinely a nutrient shortage, which you should confirm first by the new-growth pattern.
+Equally, do not water a yellowing plant just because the leaves look unwell, as overwatering is the more common cause and more water rarely helps.

 Quick reference